PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-11 08:29:45
+Last updated: 2024-04-11 08:30:57
-Random Quote: "How do you take your tea?"
-Ted: "Well, normally right back to the counter because there's been a terrible mistake." - Jim Hopper
+Random Quote: Kids, you can't cling to the past.
+Because no matter how tight you hold on... it's already gone. - Ted Mosby